-(e) No loan granted by the Company which has fallen due during the year, has been renewed or extended or fresh loans granted to settle the overdues of existing loans given to the same parties.

-(f) The Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year.
-Accordingly, reporting under clause 3(iii) (f) is not applicable.
+- (e) No loan granted by the Company which has fallen due during the year, has been renewed or extended or fresh loans granted to settle the overdues of existing loans given to the same parties. - (f) The Company has grantedaggregate loansof Rs 14.75 crores during the year and in the absence of any agreement produced before us, we are unable to comment on any terms or period of repayment during the year.